adrianohrl/CMP/README.md

-# CMP
+# Stile

-A Control and Monitoring of Production application developed in Java technologies.
+This library contains classes for planning, control, monitoring and reporting of the production in a fashion factory.